brett-baudin-consulting/uMdali/README.md

 ### Running the Application

-1. **Customize the Docker-compose File**: Before running the application, you may need to edit the `docker-compose.yml` file to suit your specific needs.
+1. **Customize the docker compose File**: Before running the application, you may need to edit the `docker-compose.yml` file to suit your specific needs.
 This file contains configuration settings for the Docker containers, including the MongoDB container.

 2. **Build and Start the Containers**: Execute the following command in your terminal to build and start the application containers:
     ```bash
-    docker-compose up
+    docker compose up
     ```
     This command pulls the necessary Docker images, builds the application containers, and starts them.
 The process may take a few minutes, especially on the first run.